WaylonWalker/waylonwalker.com/pages/til/python-string-is-string.md

 ---

+In python, a string is a string until you add special characters.

 In browsing twitter this morning I came accross this tweet, that showed that you can use `is` accross two strings if they do not contain special characters.